serenagrl/ansible-kubernetes/README.md

 local_machine              : ok=1    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-### 4. Optional: Configure Playbooks to Use WinRM With Certificates

-Although not compulsory, it is recommended to use certificates to connect to WinRM from your playbooks.
-Follow these [steps](docs/configure-winrm-certs.md), if you wish to enable WinRM using certificates.
+> [!IMPORTANT]
+> Setting up WinRM is usually the hardest part of the pre-requisites.
+Make sure you have configured it correctly before any attempts to run the playbooks.

 ## Running the Playbooks with Semaphore UI

-If you are familiar with [Semaphore UI](https://github.com/semaphoreui/semaphore), you can leverage on it to provide a user interface on-top of the playbooks in this repository.
-You can run the `setup-semaphore.yaml` playbook to create and configure a separate VM for Semaphore UI and then run the `setup-semaphore-project.yaml` playbook to automate the creation of a project in the semaphore server based on the cloned version of this repository on your filesystem.
+If you are familiar with [Semaphore UI](https://github.com/semaphoreui/semaphore), you will be pleased to know that these playbooks supports it.
+Run the `setup-semaphore.yaml` playbook to automatically create and configure a separate VM for Semaphore UI and then run the `setup-semaphore-project.yaml` playbook to automate the creation of a project in the semaphore server based on the cloned version of this repository on the filesystem.

-This option is best for beginners who do not want to go through the internals and complexities of configuring and running the playbooks from a terminal.

-To support Semaphore UI, you will need to create shared folders for the `Installation Files` and `Virtual Machines` folders on your Windows Hyper-V Host and grant full-control access to the `ansible` user which you have created in the earlier section.
+**Additional steps are required to support Semaphore UI** - Share the `Installation Files` and `Virtual Machines` folders on the Windows Hyper-V Host and grant full-control access to the `ansible` user created in the earlier section.

 ## Running the Playbooks via Command Line

 Configure the host names and IP addresses of the VMs in the inventory files located in the `/inventories` folder.
-Below is an example of the `inventories/kubernetes_control_planes.yaml` file for the Kubernetes control-planes.
-You should review all the inventory files and make any necessary changes for your lab.
+Below is an example of the `inventories/kubernetes_control_planes.yaml` file for the Kubernetes control-planes. **You should review all the inventory files and make any necessary changes for your lab environment**.
 ```yaml
 kubernetes_control_planes:
   hosts: